Native American languages

 What was Maliseet clothing like?
 Did they wear feather headdresses and face paint?![]() Maliseet hood ![]() Beaded moccasins |

-The Maliseets all wore moccasins on their feet.
+Like most Native Americans, the Maliseets wore moccasins on their feet.

 In colonial times, the Maliseet adapted some European fashions such as blouses and jackets, decorating them with fancy beadwork.

-Here are some pictures of Maliseet Indian clothing, some
+Here are some drawings of Wabanaki clothes, some

-old photographs of Maliseet people wearing them, and more
+old photographs of Maliseet Indian clothing, and more

 What did the Maliseet Indians use for transportation in the days before cars?
 Did they